Evidence and Proof

 The subject is concerned about the principles of fact-finding and proof in the context of the application of the rules of evidence.
 'Evidence is the basis of justice: exclude evidence and you exclude justice' - Jeremy Bentham.

 Written Assessment: 2000 words.
 Relates to Learning Outcomes (LOs) 1-4 Open Book Examination: 2 hrs 15 mins.
 Relates to Learning Outcomes (LOs) 1-4 There is a supervised exam at the end of the teaching period in which you are enrolled.
-The exam will either be paper-based and offered at an established exam venue or online with supervision via webcam and screen sharing technology.
+The exam will be offered online with supervision via webcam and screen sharing technology.
 Coordinated by UNE Exams Unit.
 UNE manages supervised exams associated with your UNE subjects.
 Prior to census date, UNE releases exam timetables.
 They’ll email important exam information directly to your UNE email address.

 - Written Assessment (40%%)